 Cameron added: "We’ve produced exceptional British chefs and attracted incredible talent from overseas and as a result you can find outstanding cuisine throughout the country.
 From sticky toffee pudding from Cartmel to oysters from Whitstable, salt marsh lamb from North Wales, or smoked salmon from Scotland our food is key to our cultural identity.
 British food showcases our heritage, openness, creativity and diversity."

-Brett Graham, chef-patron of The Ledbury, whose own restaurant was voted the 34
+Brett Graham, chef-patron of The Ledbury, whose own restaurant was voted the 34th best in the world last year, was chosen to cater at the event.

 The chef also appears in a video with Raymond Blanc, Ruth Rogers, Atul Kochhar, Angela Hartnett and Fergus Henderson that will be used as part of the campaign to promote British restaurants around the world.